Pedal Dancer: Love Friends and Bikes

 I'm taking a moment to appreciate a day focused on Love.
 And on how the love of anyone and anything seems to multiply and grow turning into unexpected joys.
 Give a little - get a lot.

-Meanwhile Paddy Sweeney has saved me and Janet a place at his cycling lodge in the Pyrenees in July, and I am looking forward to seeing his wife Olive and their son Sean again.
+Meanwhile Paddy Sweeney has saved me a room at his cycling lodge in the Pyrenees in July, and I am looking forward to seeing his wife Olive and their son Sean again.
 Two other friends, Courtenay and Tom, whom I met at the 2011 USA Pro Challenge, will also be returning to France for the 2012 Tour de France, there is a good chance we'll meet up on the Col de Peyresourde for one of the stages.
 I also look forward to meeting Peter Thomson and his lucky clan of cyclists with Thomson Bike Tours during one of his tours to the Tour de France.

 I wish my brother Michael would join us in France but he is so busy traveling (Africa, China, Japan) it is hard for him to squeeze in another trip to ride.
 I am looking forward to meeting up with Mike N. from Phoenix again this year at the USA Pro Cycling Challenge in Colorado, (I met Mike at the 2011 USA Pro Challenge), we already have plans to stay at his friend Brian's house in Telluride during this years race, before making our way to camp overnight on Independence Pass.

-Mike writes every so often to tell me how nice the weather is down in Arizona and how they are in their prime bike racing season this time of year.
+Mike writes every so often to make me laugh and tell me how nice the weather is down in Arizona and how they are in their prime bike racing season this time of year.
 His writing seems to correspond with our biggest winter snow storms.
 It always makes me want to load up my car and head south to the warm sunshine.
 Bicycling.com recently wrote a story about cycling in the Arizona area: A Desert Oasis: Phoenix, AZ.
 A nice thing to think about when it is a chilly 38°F outside here in Colorado.

 The other week Mike N. wrote to tell me that Chad Beyer, who grew up in Tucson, Arizona, and rode for Team BMC last year, was busy winning local races with his new Competitive Cyclist racing team.
 Along with Laura Somak, another fan who attended the USA Pro Challenge in Colorado last year with Mike, and competed in the same bike event as Beyer did that day.
-Here is Laura winning her Cat 3/4 womens race during the recent Bike Haus Crit
+Here is Laura winning her Cat 3/4 womens race during the recent Bike Haus Crit.

 Laura Somak, a cycling fan, winning races in Arizona

-I am looking forward to making a trip to a local bike shop this week - Creekside Bikes in Parker, Colorado - to bring you more pictures of Colnago and Pinarello bikes.
-I will be meeting the owner Kirk, and learning from Chandler the Mechanic.
 I also have an interview to write up with Peter Thomson of Thomson Bike Tours, we had a great conversation recently and I look forward to sharing with you some of his well earned insight about cycling in Europe.
 There is always more to look forward to and more to learn in this great sport of cycling.

 Happy Valentines Day to everyone, I hope you enjoy your day with those you love.
-Or if they are far from you - you could opt for sending a nice greeting card - bicycle themed of course. <3
+Or if they are far from you - you could opt for sending a nice greeting card - bicycle themed of course.

 To love someone deeply gives you strength.
 Being loved by someone deeply gives you courage.